chalmersplasmatheory/FIKA/README.md

         Parameter between 0 and 1 which controls the balance between zero padding and energy resolution.
 A low `zero_padding_res_factor` value implies high resolution.
 Beware that a `zero_padding_res_factor` below 0.5 will dramatically affect the runtime and file sizes.
 Example:

               zero_padding_res_factor  = 1

      - `spatial_profile_generation`

-       When True, this parameter cancels the calculation of temporal and spectral profiles and optimizes the calculation of a spatialfrofile.
+       Boolean that, when set to `True`, replaces the calculation of spectral and temporal profiles with a calculation of a spatial profile.
+Calculations of a spatial profiles do not require `print_every_par_spectrum`, `sum_spectra`, `E_slice_eV`, `t_slice_s` or `print_every_spectrum` to be set to specific values.

               spatial_profile_generation  = True

     - `boundaries`

-      This parameter sets the upper and lower boundary of the square limiting the spatial profile.
+        List with two floats (with unit radians) that lets sets the limits for the square in which the spatial profile is calculated.

-        boundaries = [-0.1, 0.1]
+              boundaries = [-0.2, 0.1]

+        This example will create a box with boundaries `phi - 0.2`, `phi + 0.1`, `theta - 0.2` and `theta + 0.1`.

     - `resolution`

-      Parameter that controls how many pixels the spatial profile will contain.
-The grid will be of dimension resolution x resolution
+        Integer parameter that sets the number of columns and rows in the spatial profile square.
+The number of pixels will thus be `resolution * resolution`.

               resolution = 5

     - `do_interpolation`

-      This parameter dictates whether or not you want the spatial profile to be interpolated.
+        Boolean parameter dictating whether or not you want the spatial profile to be interpolated.
 Note that this is only a visual effect that can be switched on and off even after the calculation of the spatial profile has been carried out.

               do_interpolation = False